Command Line Workflows

 $ gammastep -O 4000 # set the display color tempreture to 4000K.
 (For night light)

-The desktop environment usually also exposes APIs to control the desktop.
 Here are some examples for Gnome:

 $ gsettings set org.gnome.desktop.background picture-uri "file:///path/to/your/image.jpg"